 Defogging your windshield in the summer

 When it’s warmer outside of your car than inside of it, you will have fog on the outside of the windshield.
 One way to get rid of this fog fast is by using your wipers, provided they are in good shape and are clean.
 However, to keep the fog from just coming back shortly after you use the wipers, you’ll want to increase the humidity in the air in the car’s interior.
 You can do this by turning your air conditioning off and opening your window a little to allow some moisture in from the outside.
-Once the fog stays gone, you can close the windows and enjoy your air conditioning again.
+Once the fog stays gone, you can close the windows and enjoy your air conditioning again with a defogged window.

 As with winter windshield fog, you can reduce fog in the warmer months by cleaning your windows on both sides and using an anti-flog cleaner on the inside of the windows.